Jeffrey Epstein court files: ‘There's lots more to come,' victim's lawyer says

-- A lawyer for Jeffrey Epstein victims says a significant number of court documents detailing the sex offender's actions and names of associates will be released in the coming days in New York.
+- A lawyer for multiple victims of Jeffrey Epstein says a significant number of court documents detailing the sex predator's actions and names of associates will be released in the coming days in New York.

 - An initial batch of court files contained names including Donald Trump, Bill Clinton, Michael Jackson and Prince Andrew of Britain, among others.